KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:79`

 **Description**:
-The `Role.set_permissions` method in the `Role` class is designed to assign or update the permissions associated with a specific role within the EeazyCRM application, based on the provided list of resources.
+The `Role.set_permissions` method in the `Role` class is used to assign specific permissions to a role in the EeazyCRM application.
+It is likely called by an administrator or a function that manages user roles and permissions.

 ---